dwhitacre/tm-medals/README.md

 ### Process Compose

-> Note the `app` runs on 8080 by default and so does process-compose.
-I've modified the process compose port to be 8999 via an environment variable `PC_PORT_NUM=8999`.
+> Note: I've modified the process compose port to be 8999 via an environment variable `PC_PORT_NUM=8999`.

-From the root you can kick off the `app`, `api`, `db`, `tmiosim`, `e2e` all in one go.
+From the root you can kick off the `api`, `db`, `tmiosim`, `e2e` all in one go.
 This does not run the db migrations, you want to run those separately.

 ```
 process-compose